-Conditions of the eyelid can affect the health of the eyes as well as a person’s sense of confidence.
+Eyelid conditions can affect your eye health as well as a person’s sense of confidence.
 Entropion and ectropion are two eyelid conditions for which treatment is available.
 If your eyelids sag away from your eyes or turn inward toward the eyes, you can find the help you need in our Denver office or our clinics in Kansas and the Front Range.

 What Is Entropion?

 Entropion is the eyelid condition that is characterized by an inward turn of the tissue on the lower lid.
-When tissue turns inward, the eyelashes may be felt against the eyeball and can be very painful.
+When eye tissue turns inward, the eyelashes may be felt against the eyeball and can be very painful.
 The persistent friction of the lashes against the front surface of the eye could cause corneal inflammation and irritation, and sometimes dangerous cornea ulcers.

 What Causes Entropion?

 What Are the Symptoms of Entropion?

 Initial entropion symptoms may be mild and infrequent.
 However, over time, as the eyelid turns further inward, entropion symptoms increase in frequency.
 Eventually, they may be constant.
 Indications of entropion include: